Royals vs. Padres Player Props Betting Odds

 Soto Stats

-- Soto has 37 hits with 12 doubles, seven home runs and 36 walks.
-He has driven in 20 runs with three stolen bases.
+- Soto has 37 hits with 12 doubles, seven home runs, 38 walks and 20 RBI.
+He's also stolen three bases.

 Soto Recent Games